Here we look at Business and incentives and debate the value and potential of giving the product away to attract new business.

 Your repeat customers are your best customers because they know you, like and trust what you do and will spend money over the years.

 I have a recurring billing business and my average customer stays with me for over 6 years.
 This is in a telco environment where 24-month contracts are the norm.
-I don’t do contracts because I don’t want the end of term hassle for a better deal.
+We don’t do contracts because I don’t want the end of term hassle for a better deal.

 However, I understand the value of a client and can focus on their needs and what we can help them with along the journey.